shedock/shedock/README.md

 - We would be lying to ourselves if we say all edge cases our covered. shedock WILL fail on some weird cases.
 - But we try to figure out what those scenarios are and generate tips for you.
 So that you can take the best decision until shedock becomes capable to fix it.

-### Easy to use

-- Shedock doesn't have any unnecessary flags, just install & run `shedock /path/to/script.sh` and it will work.

 ## Who is `shedock` built for?